pozengineer/passwordGenerator/README.md

 git clone https://github.com/pozengineer/passwordGenerator.git

+The following files are used to create the application:
+- index.html
+- reset.css
+- style01.css
+- javaScript02.js
+There are additional files that should be disregarded.
+They were used as the initial building blocks for the application but want to keep them for future reference.

 This application was built using:
 - HTML: HyperText Markup Language that allows the developer to structure webpages
 - CSS: Style Sheet Language that allows the developer to style an HTML document